oko/oko.github.io/_posts/2015-01-01-usa-cycling-membership-report.markdown

  * **Cat 3**: 11448 riders
  * **Cat 4**: 27507 riders
  * **Cat 5**: 15190 riders

+USA Cycling now recognizes Category 4 as the lowest cyclocross category, but has not retroactively applied this upgrade to existing Category 5 licenses.

 ### Riders by state:
  * **AK**: 23 riders